cesandoval/PaintingWData/README.md

 * To start the worker, run `node worker/index.js` and go to a separate tab in your browser and navigate to `localhost:8899`
 * After each update on the code, stop and restart the worker, and refresh the page.

-## Copyright (c) 2016, Carlos Sandoval Olascoaga, CDDL.
+## Copyright (c) 2016, Carlos Sandoval Olascoaga.
 All rights reserved.

 Redistribution and use in source form, with or without modification, are permitted provided that the following conditions are met: